iancze/PSOAP/README.md

 Preprint available on the arXiv here: [https://arxiv.org/abs/1702.05652](https://arxiv.org/abs/1702.05652)

+Documentation and installation instructions are available here: http://psoap.readthedocs.io

-## Installation
+## Developer Installation

-As the package is still under heavy development, we recommend installing it in develop mode
+If you want to tinker with the package, as it is still under development, we recommend installing it in develop mode

     $ pip install -e .